eurekaclinical/eurekaclinical-ontology/README.md

       update
 ```

-## Add breakdown paths to the data schema
+## Adding breakdown paths to the data schema
 Assuming you already have an i2b2 data schema, run the following:
 ```
 ./liquibase \